-- (a) Buildings that immediately adjoin an access lot, access strip, or access to a rear site shall be set back a minimum of 1m from that part of an internal boundary of a site. - (b) Accessory buildings which face the ground floor window of a habitable room on an adjoining site shall be set back a minimum of 1.8m from that neighbouring window for a minimum length of 2m either side of the window. - (c) In all other instances buildings shall be set back a minimum of 1.8m from internal boundaries of a site.
+- (a) Buildings that immediately adjoin an access lot, access strip, or access to a rear site shall be set back a minimum of 1m from that part of an internal boundary of a site. - (b) Buildings shall be set back a minimum of 1.8m from other internal boundaries of a site.

+except that:

-except that: - (i) No set back is required from an access lot or access strip on the same site, provided that any windows on the ground floor facing and within 1m of the access lot or strip are non-opening; - (ii) Other than provided in (b) above, no setback for accessory buildings is required, provided the total length of walls or parts of accessory buildings facing and located within the set back is less than 10.1m;
+- (i) No set back is required from an access lot or access strip on the same site, provided that any windows on the ground floor facing and within 1m of the access lot or strip are non-opening; - (ii) No setback for accessory buildings is required, provided the total length of walls or parts of accessory buildings facing and located within the set back is less than 10.1m and/or where the accessory building faces the ground floor window of a habitable space on the adjoining site it shall be setback minimum of 1.8m from that neighbouring window for a minimum length of 2m either side of the window; - (iii) No set back is required along that part of an internal boundary where buildings on adjoining sites have a common wall along the internal boundary;

-- (iii) No set back is required along that part of an internal boundary where buildings on adjoining sites have a common wall along the internal boundary; - (iv) No set back is required for basements, provided that any part of a basement located within 1.8m of an internal boundary is wholly below ground level; - (d) Parts of a balcony or any window of a living area at first floor level or above shall not be located within 4m of an internal boundary of a site, except that this shall not apply to a window at an angle of 90° or greater to the boundary, or a window or balcony which begins within 1.2m of ground level (such as above a garage which is partly below ground level).
+- (iv) No set back is required for basements, provided that any part of a basement located within 1.8m of an internal boundary is wholly below ground level; - (c) Parts of a balcony or any window of a living area at first floor level or above shall not be located within 4m of an internal boundary of a site, except that this shall not apply to a window at an angle of 90° or greater to the boundary, or a window or balcony which begins within 1.2m of ground level (such as above a garage which is partly below ground level).